rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The deﬁnite declension consists of morphemes for two numbers marking nouns and non-ﬁnites.
-All items marked plural bear double marking for number, i.e. the word skal ‘cow’, when rendered in the indeﬁnite nominative plural skal+t ‘cows’, receives one marker, the %T, and when it is rendered with the deﬁnite plural as in the nominative skal+t+ne ‘the/those/these cows’, an additional %Ne marker +DEF.PL.NOM is present.
+All items marked plural bear double marking for number, i.e. the word skal ‘cow’, when rendered in the indeﬁnite nominative plural skal+t ‘cows’, receives one marker, the *-T*, and when it is rendered with the deﬁnite plural as in the nominative skal+t+ne ‘the/those/these cows’, an additional *-Ne* marker +DEF.PL.NOM is present.

 <pgNo>19</pgNo>